Christopher Vane, 1st Baron Barnard of Barnard's Castle1

 Jaime I, Rey de Aragón was born in 1205.1 He was the son of Pedro II, Rey de Aragón and Marie de Montpellier.2 He married, firstly, Eleanor de Castilla, daughter of Alfonso VIII, Rey de Castilla and Eleanor Plantagenet, in 1221.2 He and Eleanor de Castilla were divorced in 1229.1 He married, secondly, Yolante Arpád, daughter of Andreas II Arpád, King of Hungary and Yolande de Courtney, on 8 September 1235.
 He married, thirdly, Theresa Vidaure after 1251.2 He died on 25 July 1276.

-Jaime I, Rey de Aragón also went by the nick-name of Jaime 'the Conqueror' (?).3 He succeeded to the title of Rey Jaime I de Aragón in 1213.2
+Jaime I, Rey de Aragón also went by the nick-name of Jaime 'the Conqueror'.3 He succeeded as the Rey Jaime I de Aragón in 1213.2

 Child of Jaime I, Rey de Aragón and Eleanor de Castilla